Quick Answer

 Option A: Lightweight foundation (my daily "it's too hot" pick)

-- NARS Pure Radiant Tinted Moisturizer (includes SPF): nice for breathable coverage
+• NARS Pure Radiant Tinted Moisturizer (includes SPF) — breathable, natural-looking coverage

 If you're still deciding between base styles, read: Powder or Liquid Foundation? and if you're confused about coverage steps: Makeup Concealer vs Foundation.